dynatrace-oss/unguard/docs/DEV-GUIDE.md

     helm repo update
     ```

-3. Use `skaffold` to build and deploy the application (first time will be slow).
+4. Use `skaffold` to build and deploy the application (first time will be slow).
    If the images should be rebuilt automatically, run `skaffold dev`.

+    - With **kind** the images will be moved automatically to the cluster:
+    ```sh
+    skaffold run
+    ```

-    - The Docker daemon inside the **Minikube** can be re-used to improve the experience with building and running Docker images:
+    - The Docker daemon inside **Minikube** can be re-used to improve the experience with building and running Docker images:
     ```sh
     # 🐧 for Linux
     eval $(minikube -p unguard docker-env)